-"It's our favourite day of the year," said Kim, "and our supporters' generosity is incredible - despite the tightening economic situation,
+"It's our favourite day of the year," said Kim, "and our supporters' generosity is incredible - despite the tightening economic situation, they still give.
+It really gives you faith in humankind."

 MIRACLES DAY: CHANGING LIVES THROUGH THE MIRACLE OF SIGHT